-The Lexicon and GSSI are launching a global call to action.
-Through a storytelling lab comprised of training modules and mentorship, we’re here to celebrate the International Year of Artisanal Fisheries and Aquaculture 2022 (IYAFA 2022) and support creatives, storytellers, and activists in local communities.
+The Lexicon and GSSI launched a global call to action.
+Through a storytelling lab comprised of training modules and mentorship, we celebrated the International Year of Artisanal Fisheries and Aquaculture 2022 (IYAFA 2022) and supported creatives, storytellers, and activists in local communities.

-To empower and support small-scale artisanal fishers, fish-farmers and fish workers around the world, we invite you to join a storytelling and activation lab to create stories about the visionaries safeguarding the future of our oceans.
+To empower and support small-scale artisanal fishers, fish-farmers and fish workers around the world, we created a storytelling and activation lab to produce stories about the visionaries safeguarding the future of our oceans.